 The full report provides an overview of mobile application adoption and investment trends, providing data on how many organizations have the technology in place, how many are in the process of implementing it, and how many are expanding implementations.
 We look at the return on investment experience, total cost of ownership experience, considered or planned uses for new mobile app investment, as well as the platforms on which companies are developing mobile applications.
 We also assess which sectors are adopting mobile applications, and whether those organizations are developing mobile applications in-house, outsourcing the task, or relying on commercial software vendors.
 We conclude with recommendations for making the most of mobile application investments.

 This Research Byte is a brief overview of our report on this subject, Mobile Apps Adoption and Customer Experience.
-The full report is available at no charge for Avasant clients, or it may be purchased by non-clients directly from our website (click for pricing).
+The full report is available at no charge for Avasant Research subscribers, or it may be purchased by non-subscribers directly from our website (click for pricing).